 11. Comic-Con Museum

-Thanks to the massive popularity of San Diego’s annual Comic-Con comic book convention, a museum opened in its name in 2021.
-This latest addition to Balboa Park’s array of museums celebrates and showcases what makes the convention great comics, sci-fi, fantasy, and art.
+Thanks to the massive popularity of San Diego’s annual Comic-Con comic book convention, the Comic-Con Museum is the most recent Balboa Park museum to open.
+This latest addition celebrates and showcases what makes the convention great: comics, sci-fi, fantasy, and art.

 12. Mormon Battalion Historic Site